 - 1) Inconsistent and insufficient rainfall since the beginning of the "Primera" season, starting in April, has led to abnormal dryness and patches of drought across the region.
 Moreover, a severe drought polygon is maintained in northern Guatemala due to the continuing rainfall deficits, significant vegetation stress and dry soil conditions.
 The irregular rains since the start of the Primera season have mainly affected the crops of subsistence farmers who might experience yield reductions of 25% to 50% of average.
 In addition, the high temperatures and the lack of rain have exacerbated moisture availability in the soil.
 Sowing delays are still reported in Gautemala.
-The rainfall deficits in Panama are affecting the shipping industry in the Panama Canal, where the water level of the Gatun Lake is below average. - 2) Weekly mean maximum temperatures are forecast to be 30-35°C and warmer than average (2-4°C) in southern and northern Guatemala, western, southern Honduras and eastern El Salvador.
+The rainfall deficits in Panama are affecting the shipping industry in the Panama Canal, where the water level of the Gatun Lake is below average. - 2) Weekly mean maximum temperatures are forecast to be 30-35°C and warmer than average (2-6°C anomalies) in southern Guatemala, western/central Nicaragua, southern Honduras and eastern El Salvador.
 Therefore, an abnormal heat hazard has been added in these regions.